 “The difference between successful people and really successful people is that really successful people say no to almost everything.” ~Warren Buffett

 If you’ve known someone really successful, you know this is true.
-I know of a really, wildly successful academic.
-His admin spent most of her time fielding calls for this man to speak and write and research for so many different organizations, while he sat on his computer, writing.
-He was serious, thoughtful and selective about his goals; and vigorously defended himself from any claims on his time and energy that would interfere with them.
+I know of a really wildly successful academic.
+His admin spent most of her time fielding calls for this man to speak, write, and research for so many different organizations while he sat on his computer, writing.
+He was serious, thoughtful, and selective about his goals; and vigorously defended himself from any claims on his time and energy that would interfere with them.

 What to stop doing?

 If you have important things that need doing — but aren’t getting done — then you need to focus on your work and delegate everything else.
 Your work constitutes those things that only you can do.
 Your work requires your knowledge, experience, and connections.
 Bookkeeping is not your work; neither is cleaning up the office or re-writing the deliverable for the 4th time (just to be clear).

 Good litmus test—are you: • Spending enough time with your spouse? • Your family? • Sleeping enough?
 If not, don’t say yes to more things.